 Personal Trainer Insurance | The Top 5 Things Your Policy Isn’t Covering

-There are some fantastically cheap insurance premiums around for Personal Trainers and they seem like a no-brainer when comparing quotes.
-But have you ensured you’re actually being covered for all the Personal Trainer activities you undertake?
+There are some fantastically cheap personal trainer insurance premiums around and they seem like a no-brainer when comparing quotes.
+But are you sure you’re actually being covered for all the Personal Trainer activities you undertake?

-To put it simply, unless all your PT activities include overseeing, and showing people how to use Australian Standard Gym Equipment in a corporate gym facility, you’re current PT policy likely isn’t covering you for what you need.
+To put it simply, unless all your Personal training activities include overseeing, and showing people how to use Australian Standard Gym Equipment in a corporate gym facility, you’re current PT policy likely isn’t covering you for what you need.

 With that said, here are the top 5 things your personal trainer insurance is likely not covering you for:

 - Non-Australian Standard Gym Equipment: If you have ever run or coached a class/bootcamp and used a chair, a log, step, or wall etc. as part of your session, you’re technically using equipment that is not Australian Standard Gym Equipment.
 This means if one of your clients gets injured whilst you’re running one of your classes, you’re current policy likely isn’t covering you for it and you will be held fully liable for their injuries.

 - Client Without Shoes On: If your client knocks their shoes off during one of your classes, whether it be for a deadlift or stretching, you can guess it’s one of those minor details that generally goes undetected in your PT Insurance policy and you’re likely not covered if anyone is injured whilst not wearing shoes.